mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/install-docker-centos/index.md

 * Use the Docker yum repository to install Docker on CentOS.
 The yum repository makes it easy to upgrade and automatically manages dependency installation.

 * Prefer the OverlayFS storage driver.
-OverlayFS avoids known issues with `devicemapper` in `loop-lvm` mode and allows containers to use docker-in-docker, if they want.
+OverlayFS avoids known issues with `devicemapper` in `loop-lvm` mode and allows containers to use docker-in-docker, if required.

 * Use CentOS 7.2 or greater.
 OverlayFS support was improved in 7.2 to fix <a href="https://github.com/docker/docker/issues/10294" target="_blank">a bug with XFS</a>.